ncagle/DNS-over-HTTPS/DNS-over-HTTPS-(Public-Servers-List).md

-# DOH
+# DOH - DNS over HTTPS (Public Servers List)

-Do DNS resolves over HTTPS for privacy, performance, and security.
-It also makes it easier to use a name server of your choice instead of the one configured for your system.
+Dns over HTTPS (DoH) queries resolve over HTTPS for privacy, performance, and security.
+DoH also makes it easier to use a name server of your choice instead of the one configured for your system.

 # Spec